WEATHER FORECASTS

 5520 Apriltsi precipitation

-6010 Sevlievo climatic rime
+6010 Sevlievo climatic no precipitation

 6020 Gabrovo climatic no precipitation